Primary tabs

 Feedback

-Students should expect to receive ongoing feedback from all members of their supervisory team.
-This could take place during one-on-one meetings or during lab meetings.
-In addition, students can expect to receive a termly online report prepared by their Principal Supervisor.
+Students should expect to receive ongoing feedback from the members of their supervisory team.
+This could take place during one-to-one meetings, or during lab meetings.
+In addition, students will receive a termly online report prepared by their Principal Supervisor.

 Assessment